MyEtherWallet/knowledge-base-v3/src/content/hardware-wallets/error-code-5.md

 *   That you are confirming any transactions via your Ledger.
 *   Try a different USB cable

+You can find more information about using a Ledger Nano S with MyEtherWallet [here](https://ledger.zendesk.com/hc/en-us/articles/115005200009-How-to-use-MyEtherWallet-with-Ledger).

+#### PS

 On the other hand, if you're trying to get the Chrome App "Ledger Wallet Bitcoin" to work and it's not reading your Ledger, just make sure that on your Ledger Device you disable "Browser Support" in your app.